jgrizou/website/projects/vault/demo/audio.md

 To go further, check the [explanatory interface](../../tuto/audio/).

 Next, I recommend experimenting with the [touch tutorial version](../../tuto/audio/).
 Try to fool it in predicting the wrong digit.
-Think a color map that will be too hard for the machine to identify, and analyze why it fails.
+Think of a color map that will be too hard for the machine to identify, and analyze why it fails.

 All available versions are linked below.